 Both the kids and the adults enjoyed our visit to the Israel Aquarium.
 Moreover, since the whole activity is inside the building, it is the perfect solution for a rainy or sweltering day.

-If you are looking for additional ideas for activities with children, check out Jerusalem With Kids.
+If you want additional ideas for activities with children, check out Jerusalem With Kids.

 And if you love aquariums, check out Underwater Observatory Marine Park in Eilat.